earwig/earwigbot/docs/customizing.rst

 code and/or to give ideas.
 Start with test_, and then check out chanops_ and afc_status_ for some more complicated scripts.

+By default, the bot loads every built-in and custom command available.
+You can disable *all* built-in commands with the config entry :py:attr:`config.commands["disable"]` set to ``True``, or a subset of commands by setting it to a list of command class names or module names.
+If using the former method, you can specifically enable certain built-in commands with :py:attr:`config.commands["enable"]` set to a list of command module names.

 Custom bot tasks
 ----------------